 The roots of the two writers’ differences are regional and occupational.
 Berry is a farmer in Kentucky; Heinrich is a scientist who lives in Maine.
 Accordingly, the former writes about cultivation and conservation while the latter writes about discovery, the process of going from question to answer.
 But centered in the work of both men is the value of practice, study, and devotion.
 Their essays demand that attention be paid to what is around and underfoot, what is all too easily taken for granted.
 Berry says this explicitly and often.
 Heinrich implies it.
 Each of their essays, by virtue of its attention and clarity, says, look at this, how could you not?

 Though Berry’s essays are often knotty moral arguments and Heinrich’s educational, reading the collections side-by-side felt like a kind of escapism, if not in the way that word is usually applied.
 They are not, strictly speaking, relaxing.
 However, when so much of what I read, think, and talk about on a daily basis is directly wrapped up in whatever fresh crisis our president has precipitated, reading deeply considered work that is focused on the world as it grows from the ground is a genuine respite.
-Both Heinrich and Berry require my full attention long after I’ve finished reading; like the practices of cultivation and scientific study they write about, reading their essays is a slow process that rewards focus and patience.“Each of their essays, by virtue of its attention and clarity, says, look at this, how could you not?”
+Both Heinrich and Berry require my full attention long after I’ve finished reading; like the practices of cultivation and scientific study they write about, reading their essays is a slow process that rewards focus and patience.

 In “When the Bough Bends,” an early piece in A Naturalist at Large, Heinrich recounts how he woke up one January morning in the mid-90s to find that the freezing rain that had passed through the night had left too much weight on his research aviary, leading it to collapse.
 His disappointment at the damage is tampered by his fascination with the trees around it, almost all of which avoided a similar fate.
 “As I surveyed the icy trees, I began to see them as examples of superior design shaped by evolution,” Heinrich writes.
 He sets out to study what exactly that superior design is, and, through testing and observation, he comes to the conclusion that a combination of the trees’ shape (like a cone) and ability to avoid ice accumulation (by having upright twigs or shedding leaves) enabled them to survive where his aviary had not.